Water Conservation

 A4: Nichols Dam Rehabilitation Project

-A1: Develop a public education campaign
+A1: Develop a water education campaign

 Develop and implement New Mexico’s Water Education Template (“WET”), a statewide water education campaign, to inform all New Mexicans about the source of their water, what is at stake due to reduced supplies in future years, and how each individual can do their part to conserve.